Frequently Asked Questions

 Greyhounds tend to do best on complete diets.
-Having a small digestive system, your dog will do best on two meals a day.
+Helping to prevent bloat it is recommended your greyhound has two meals a day.
 As a rough guide the total daily intake for a small greyhound is about 350 grams and for a huge one about 450 grams.
 But, like us, they vary individually and you need to keep an eye on your dog’s condition and adjust the food accordingly.
+We recommend using a base of kibble and adding raw or cooked meat and veges as a starter – however every greyhound reacts differently to different protein or whether raw / cooked so you may need to adjust the food to suit your greyhound!

 Some greyhounds coming out of racing may display food possession problems.
 They are kept at minimum weight to race.
 Every piece of food in their kennel has been for them.
-If your greyhound is possessive of food, NEVER touch him or his food bowl while he is eating.
-Keep everyone in the family, especially children, well away while you are preparing his food and while he is eating.
+We highly recommend you NEVER touch your greyhound or their food bowl while they’re eating.
+Keep everyone in the family, especially children, well away while you are preparing their food and while they are eating.
+Throwing high value treats, once or twice a meal, from a safe distance can change his association with people near his food as something that causes conflict to something more pleasant.

 Many things can go wrong for your dog at the dog park.
 We believe “bad things happen to good dogs” in a dog park.
 Uneven surfaces, dog agility platforms and jumps, together with holes dug into the ground by other dogs, can all present a very real danger to your greyhound when he is running at top speed around a dog park.
 Do not worry if your dog is only getting lead walks.
 This is what they are used to.
-The world outside kennels is a big scary place and they feel safer on a lead beside you.
+The world outside kennels is a big scary place and they can feel safer on a lead beside you.
+In Queensland Greyhounds are allowed off leash in off leash areas.
+In Victoria there is an outdated law that forbids greyhounds being off leash in public spaces – even dog parks.

 When any dog enters a new home, whether it is a puppy that the parents have bought, or whether it is an older rescue dog, it is important that parents put the rules in place to help keep their children safe.
 Just like us, dogs sometimes do not like to have their space invaded.